IvanBuccella/SF2Bio/README.md

-# The Reinforcement Learning for Structural Evolution method on a Docker Environment
+# The Reinforcement Learning for Structural Evolution method execution on a Docker Environment

 ## Citation

-This work runs the developer [ReLeaSE](https://github.com/isayev/ReLeaSE/) method on a Docker Environment.
+This work runs the developed [ReLeaSE](https://github.com/isayev/ReLeaSE/) method on a Docker Environment.
 Further details about the method can be found in this paper: Mariya Popova, Olexandr Isayev, Alexander Tropsha. _Deep Reinforcement Learning for de-novo Drug Design_.
 Science Advances, 2018, Vol. 4, no. 7, eaap7885.
 DOI: [10.1126/sciadv.aap7885](http://dx.doi.org/10.1126/sciadv.aap7885)

 ## Tutorial Structure